What is a cash ISA?

 What interest rates are available with cash ISAs?

 Interest rates for cash ISAs vary based on the type and provider.
-But it's fair to say that you can generally get better rates from challenger banks, rather than sticking with what's on offer from the best-known, high-street banks.
+It’s worth shopping around to take advantage of new accounts and bonus offers and you may find you can get a better rate from challenger banks, rather than sticking with what's on offer from the best-known, high-street banks.

-As of today, the best rate for a cash ISA is 5.04%[1].
+As of today, the best rate for a cash ISA is4.68%

 Are cash ISAs safe?

-Under the Financial Services Compensation Scheme (FSCS) up to £85,000 of money is protected if a bank were to go bust.
-This is per person, per financial group.
+Under the Financial Services Compensation Scheme (FSCS) up to £120,000 of money is protected if a bank were to go bust.
+This is per person, per financial group, so if you have savings in multiple accounts with the same banking group, their combined value counts.

 What are the pros and cons of cash ISAs?